 - Write to local and national newspapers, contact local radio etc to raise public awareness about what the TTIP will mean.

-- Put pressure on Labour (who currently are in favour TTIP on the grounds of its supposed economic benefits, although not about the inclusion of health) and other political parties a) to review the evidence for TTIP and economic growth and/or labour rights, and b) take a clear stance in opposing the TTIP.
+- Put pressure on Labour (who currently are in favour TTIP on the grounds of its supposed economic benefits, although not for the inclusion of health) and other political parties a) to review the evidence for TTIP and economic growth and/or labour rights, and b) take a clear stance in opposing the TTIP.
 At the very least they should be demanding that health services are made fully exempt.